kyma-project/website/content/blog-posts/2019-06-13-release-notes-1.2/index.md

 ### Known issues

-Kiali is not accessible after installation when enabled as a part of the installer configuration.
-As an example, for minikube it should be accessible at https://kiali.kyma.local.
+Kiali is not accessible after installation when enabled as part of the Installer configuration.
+It should be accessible on Minikube at `https://kiali.kyma.local`.
 As a workaround prefix the hosts attribute in kiali-virtualservice resource with "kiali":
 ```
 kubectl -n istio-system edit virtualservices kiali-virtualservice